jonescompneurolab/hnn-core/doc/how_to_create_releases.md

 ```
 git tag v0.4.4
 ```
+5. As a warning, TestPyPI and PyPI ONLY care about the version in the actual code (i.e. in `hnn_core/__init__.py`), not the version you're using in the `git` tag.
+Double-check that they're both what you want!
-5. *Important*: You must now go to the Github settings for the official HNN-Core repository here <https://github.com/jonescompneurolab/hnn-core/settings/> and make some changes, so that the package can be be built and deployed directly to PyPI.
+6. *Important*: You must now go to the Github settings for the official HNN-Core repository here <https://github.com/jonescompneurolab/hnn-core/settings/> and make some changes, so that the package can be be built and deployed directly to PyPI.
     1. Go to <https://github.com/jonescompneurolab/hnn-core/settings/>.
     2. Click on "Environments" on the left-hand side under the "Code and automation" section.
     3. Click on the `pypi` Environment (it should indicate it has "1 protection rule" nearby).
     4. Next to the "Deployment branches and tags" section, there is a dropdown that currently says "Protected branches only". **Change** the value of that dropdown to "No restriction".
     5. You can now proceed to push the tag (move on to the next step).
-(Note: I don't know why this step needs to be done, since in theory it's supposed to allow the build Action to proceed and deploy directly from `master` by itself, but it didn't the last time I tried.
-It may be an issue that the specific commit with the tag has to *first* pass ALL of its tests, and only THEN will deploy, as long as you are pushing the tag *after* the tests have all completed and passed.
-For now, this change appears to be necessary, but we want to keep the protection on normally in order to prevent a random tag on a PR from pushing a new, public stable version directly to PyPI.
-Also, testing/debugging these protection rules is a *pain* since we do NOT want to mess up official stable package builds going to PyPI...)
+(Note: In theory, this is supposed to allow the build Action to proceed and deploy directly from `master` by itself.
+However, I can't figure out an unknown issues that prevents deployment; it may be the fact that the branch has permission, but the "tag" does not.
+However, if you change the settings to allow for branch `master` and tag `v*`, Github treats that as an OR rather than an AND, so *any* tag on each branch (or PR!) can push a new version to our public PyPI, which is a security risk.
+Testing/debugging these protection rules is a *pain* since we do NOT want to mess up official stable package builds going to PyPI...)
-6. Push the tag to `upstream`.
+7. Push the tag to `upstream`.
 Continuing the example from before, you could do this with:
 ```
 git push upstream v0.4.4
 ```
-7. Congrats!
+8. Congrats!
 Github will now automatically begin building the package directly from the commit using a "Publish (etc.)" workflow (you can watch it in our [Actions here](https://github.com/jonescompneurolab/hnn-core/actions)).
 Once Github has built the package file, it will automatically publish that package to both Pypi and TestPypi.
     - The workflow code that Github uses to build and publish the packages is [located here](https://github.com/jonescompneurolab/hnn-core/blob/master/.github/workflows/publish-packages-on-tag.yml).
     - Note that if you ever change the filename of the workflow, you **must** go to TestPypi and Pypi and add a new "Publisher" to the `hnn-core` project.
 The new "Publisher" must use the new filename, in addition to other metadata.
 You can see the Pypi and TestPypi-specific [instructions here](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/#configuring-trusted-publishing).
 Note that to add a new "Publisher" to the `hnn-core` project in the first place, you must have the necessary permissions.
 Ask Austin or Dylan if you need to upgrade your permissions.
     - Note that the publishing workflow uses the version exactly from `hnn_core/__init__.py`, NOT from the git tag itself.
 This is why it is important to double check that your tag numbers are consistent.
 It will not detect if there is a tag version mismatch.
-8. Assuming nothing went wrong with the Github Actions "Publish (etc.)" workflow, your new version should now be live on both [Pypi](https://pypi.org/project/hnn-core/#history) and [TestPypi](https://test.pypi.org/project/hnn-core/#history).
+9. Assuming nothing went wrong with the Github Actions "Publish (etc.)" workflow, your new version should now be live on both [Pypi](https://pypi.org/project/hnn-core/#history) and [TestPypi](https://test.pypi.org/project/hnn-core/#history).
-9. *Important*: Make sure to go back to <https://github.com/jonescompneurolab/hnn-core/settings/> and reverse the Environment changes you made before.
+10. *Important*: Make sure to go back to <https://github.com/jonescompneurolab/hnn-core/settings/> and reverse the Environment changes you made before.
 Specifically, again go to "Environments", click the `pypi` environment, and in the "Deployment branches and tags" section, click the dropdown which currently says "No restriction" and change it back to "Protected branches only".

 ## 7. Post-publishing tests